methylene/sym/README.md

 </dependency>
 ````

+<i>Permutations</i>
-Permutations are objects that encapsulate certain operations on arrays and lists,
+are objects that act on arrays or lists to perform certain operations,
-such as sorting, shuffling, swapping two elements, or moving an element.
+such as sorting, shuffling, swapping or moving elements.

+<i>LookupList</i>
-`LookupList` is an immutable implementation of `java.util.List`
+is an immutable implementation of `java.util.List`
 that is optimized for searching.
 Its implementation uses permutations internally.

 The  <i>indexOf</i>, <i>lastIndexOf</i> and <i>contains</i> methods of `LookupList`